tsolakisgeo/DHAW2022/_syllabus/2-section.md

 ---

 ## Assignment due:
-- Push a file to your repository and another one to the common repository.
+- Push two files to GitHub: one to your repository and another to the common repository.

 ## Before Class
 - Install [Download Visual Studio Code](https://code.visualstudio.com/download).